Shrutibose/natural-language-to-sql/README.md

 # Natural Language to SQL
 ### Just ask a question.
-Get the answer — no SQL needed.
+Get the answer, no SQL needed.

 ---